 Board of Directors

-The 11 member board of directors meets quarterly and is composed of family members, as well as members of the community and professionals possessing the expertise to benefit the foundation.
+The 13-member board of directors meets quarterly and consists of family members, as well as professionals and members of the community who offer expertise that benefits the Foundation.

 Joseph Reid, Interim President